 Data and Finance Experts Working Hand in Hand.

-Timo Gemmecker has a goal: Making the work of his co-workers at the Mercedes-Benz Group simpler and more effective.
-As Team Manager for Business Analytics, he is promoting digitization in the field of Finance and Controlling and working to ensure that technologies such as artificial intelligence will be as commonplace as Office applications in the future.
+Timo Gemmecker has a goal: Making the work of his co-workers at Mercedes-Benz simpler and more effective.
+Responsible for Business Analytics, he is promoting digitization in the field of Finance and Controlling and working to ensure that technologies such as artificial intelligence will be as commonplace as Office applications in the future.
 In an interview, the Sinology and Business graduate relates how his first assignment for Mercedes-Benz in China came about, why faith is important when it comes to change processes, and why digitization requires continuous learning.

 Mr. Gemmecker, what do you think is important when it comes to the introduction of new digital technologies?

 It is often less about the technology itself (laughs).
 What's more important is that people are prepared for the new digital tools and understand the possibilities they offer for our work.
-In one current product, for example, we are introducing artificial intelligence for the analysis of data.
+In one of our products, for example, we introduced artificial intelligence for the analysis of data.
 A machine learning algorithm that has been trained by us calculates precise forecast models.
-In this way, the new technology will help make our budget planning significantly more accurate in the future, among other things.
+In this way, the new technology will help make our budget planning significantly more accurate, among other things.
 If we are able to explain this benefit to our co-workers, the transition will be faster and easier.
 But this will only work with the requisite amount of faith.

 What do you mean by that?